IT is only when someone starts reciting facts and figures that I begin to comprehend how vast Chinese cities are.

 Take the prosperous metropolis of Chongqing, which is roughly halfway between Shanghai and the Tibetan capital of Lhasa on the Yangtze River.

-“There are eight million people living in the centre of Chongqing, with (a total of) 32 million people living in the whole municipality; the city and surrounds are the same size as Austria,’’ Michael says.
+“There are eight million people living in the centre of Chongqing, with 32 million people living in the whole municipality, and the city and surrounds are the same size as Austria,” Michael says.

-“The locals call Chongqing the ‘mountain city’.
-Not many people own a bicycle; you don’t tend to ride a bicycle, but a bicycle rides you, as you spend so much time carrying it up hill.
-There are 300 new cars on the road every day.’’
+“The locals call Chongqing the ‘mountain city’ and not many people own a bicycle, you don’t tend to ride a bicycle, but a bicycle rides you as you spend so much time carrying it up hill, and there are 300 new cars on the road every day.”

 Michael says his home town has come a long way in a short time, thanks to the neighbouring Three Gorges Dam.